kimkulling/osre_doc/source/Build.rst

 Installation Prerequisites
 --------------------------
-At first you have to install the following packages:
+At first, you have to install the following packages:
  * git
  * CMake Version 3.10 or higher
  * For Windows: Visual-Studio 2017 or 2019